emblab-westlake/MGEfams/README.md

   **-o [OUTPUT_FILE_NAME], --output [OUTPUT_FILE_NAME]**
     the outputfile prefix name: eg. PRIFEX.tlout

 Required arguments:
   **-db Sub_Database**
-  Sub database; Default Antibiotic Resistance Genes
+  Sub database; Default Mobile Genetic Elements database

   **-DB synthesis_database**
-    synthesis database, Default Antibiotic Resistance Genes database
+    synthesis database

   **{--cut_ga,--cut_nc,--cut_tc}**
-    hmm type; chose from {--cut_ga, --cut_nc, --cut_tc default:cut_ga
+    hmm type; chose from {--cut_ga, --cut_nc, --cut_tc} [default: cut_ga]

   **-n N, --nproc N**
   The number of CPUs to use for parallelizing the mapping [default 1]

 **Other arguments:**

   **--check**
-   Only checks if the Default ARG DB is installed and installs it if not.
+   Only checks if the Default MGE database is installed and installs it if not.

   **-v, --version**
-    Prints the current MetaPhlAn version and exit
+    Prints the current version

   **-h, --help**
     show this help message and exit